-Scrubs are also a waste of time for this concern because post-acne marks and acne can’t be scrubbed away.
-If anything, using scrubs over acne can aggravate skin, which won’t help and can get in the way of diminishing red areas from past breakouts.
+Abrasive scrubs are also a waste of time because post-acne marks and breakouts in general can’t be scrubbed away.
+If anything, using scrubs over acne can aggravate skin, causing micro-tears, which will make leftover marks harder to get rid of and delay bringing your skin back to normal.

 The Best Skin of Your Life Starts Here: The same type of in-depth scientific research used to create this article is also used to formulate Paula’s Choice Skincare products.
 You’ll find products for all skin types and a range of concerns, from acne and sensitive skin to wrinkles, pores, and sun damage.
 With Paula’s Choice Skincare, you can get (and keep) the best skin of your life!
 See Paula’s Choice Products for Acne Breakouts.

 Clinical, Cosmetic, and Investigational Dermatology, August 2015, pages 455–461

 American Journal of Clinical Dermatology, December 2012, pages 357–364